These bylaws first became effective on October 31 1999, having

 to attend an IC meeting then the RO may nominate a temporary replacement,

 subject to agreement by the IC.
-If an RO does not exist for a defined

 - Regional representatives shall be responsible for regular contact